-There is much in the Bible that gives clear teachings on the different roles of men and women, in the Church.. and we should pay heed to what the Bible says on certain issues, even if it is not something that we want to hear!
-And this verse in 1 Timothy, which says that a woman must quietly receive instruction with entire submissiveness, is one such controversial verse!
+There is much in the Bible that gives clear teaching on the different roles of men and women in the Body of Christ... and we should pay heed to what the Bible says on certain issues, even if it is not something that we want to hear!
+And this verse in 1 Timothy which says that a woman must quietly receive instruction with entire submissiveness, is one such controversial verse!

-Many choose to ignore parts of the Bible that they do not like, while others cite verses that seem to endorse their unbiblical views, or quote certain passages, out of context, to support an unscriptural or legalistic attitude.. or to shroud their own immoral motive or inappropriate perspective.
+Many choose to ignore parts of the Bible that they do not like, while others cite verses that seem to endorse their unbiblical views, or quote certain passages out of context, to support an unscriptural or legalistic attitude or to shroud their own immoral motives or inappropriate perspective.

-However, this scripture about a woman receiving instruction quietly and with entire submission, can lead to all sorts of abuse by certain men, or be dismissed by certain women as being out of touch.
-But as always, Church doctrine should not be built on an isolated verse, but should reflect the whole council of God, in that area.
+However, this Scripture about a woman receiving instruction quietly and with entire submission, can lead to all sorts of abuse by certain men, or be dismissed by certain women as being out of touch.
+But as always, doctrine should not be built on an isolated verse but should reflect the whole council of God in that area.

-In this verse Paul is instructing Timothy, concerning conduct within a church fellowship, and the appropriate, orderly behaviour that should be exhibited by Church elders, as well as other men and woman in the fellowship.
+In this verse, Paul is instructing Timothy concerning conduct within a church fellowship and the appropriate, orderly behaviour that should be exhibited by the church elders, as well as other men and woman in the fellowship.

-In this section, Paul is concentrating on the conduct, clothing and attitude of women within the body of Christ, where inner beauty and modesty is emphasized, in preference to exterior adornment and ostentation.
-He suggests that female values should be in line with godly things that honour the Lord and, which often stand in marked contrast with the secular ways of worldly women.
+In this section, Paul is concentrating on the conduct, clothing, and attitude of women within the Body of Christ, where inner beauty and modesty is emphasised in preference to exterior adornment and ostentation.
+He suggests that female values should be in line with godly things that honour the Lord and which often stand in marked contrast with the secular ways of worldly women.

-From the beginning, both men and women have borne the image and likeness of the Lord, where voluntary submission to one another, not only honour the Lord, but is a beautiful expression of godly love for Him and a Christ-like love for one another.
+From the beginning, both men and women have borne the image and likeness of the Lord, where voluntary submission to one another, not only honours the Lord but is a beautiful expression of godly love for Him and a Christ-like love for one another.

-When women accept that they have a different role, both within the church body and home life, it demonstrated her compliance and submissiveness to God's fundamental design and purpose.
-From the beginning, God ordained that the man should hold the leadership role, while the woman is the helper of man.
-When both roles function as God intended - they compliment one and other and give honour to our Father in heaven.
+When a woman accepts that she has a different role, both within church life and home life, it demonstrates her compliance and submissiveness to God's fundamental design and purpose.
+From the beginning, God ordained that the man should hold the leadership role while the woman is the helper of man.
+When both roles function as God intended - they compliment one another and give honour to our Father in heaven.

-Leadership in both the home and the Church has been entrusted, by God, to men and not to woman.
+Leadership in both the home and the church has been entrusted, by God, to men and not to woman.
 Accepting this ordinance of God does not devalue a woman, as some like to argue.
-When the roles and responsibilities within the Church are correctly implemented and function biblically, the quiet, submissive spirit of godly women is seen to compliment the leadership role of the men, and helps to unite the body of Christ in the unity of the Spirit in the bond of peace.
+When the roles and responsibilities within a church are correctly implemented and function biblically, the quiet, submissive spirit of godly women is seen to complement the leadership role of the men and helps to unite the Body of Christ in the unity of the Spirit in the bond of peace.

-Heavenly Father, thank You for the wonderful way that You have ordained the roles and responsibilities of Christian men and women to complement one another, and to reflect the relationship between Christ and the Church.
-May I be one that seeks to behave in a manner that honours You, both at home and in the wider community, and may my life and behaviour compliment the brothers and sisters in my own Church community - in Jesus name I pray, AMEN.
+Heavenly Father, thank You for the wonderful way that You have ordained the roles and responsibilities of Christian men and women to complement one another and to reflect the relationship between Christ and the Church.
+May I be one that seeks to behave in a manner that honours You, both at home and in the wider community.
+May my life and behaviour compliment the brothers and sisters in my own church community.
+In Jesus' name, AMEN.